 In the past, shades of white and off-white were the dominant colors for a home’s exterior.
 Recently, people have been getting bolder with color and now there are a multitude of options when shopping for an exterior paint.
 Companies like Benjamin Moore® and Sherwin-Williams® offer thousands of options to help you select the right paint or combination of paints, perfect for your home.

-Regardless of what color scheme you go with, when selecting paint there is one very important thing to remember, which is that quality should always prevail over price.
-Paint is your first line of defense against weather and it is also one of the first things that people see when driving by your home.
+Regardless of the color scheme you choose, the important thing to remember when selecting your exterior paint is that quality should always prevail over price.
+Paint is your first line of defense against weather and it is also one of the first things people see when driving by your home.
 Lower quality paint can’t stand up to temperature and climate variations.
-Paints that resist sunlight well will have reduced color fading over time.
+On the other hand, higher quality paints that resist U/V rays will have reduced color fading over time.